Table of Contents

-Just like in the thriller movies of the day, you will end up working large corporations, banks, or (hopefully) the government.
+Just like in the thriller movies of the day, you will end up working for large corporations, banks, or (hopefully) the government.
 And your job will be to protect customers, users, and citizens from scams, data leaks, and hackers.

 An incredible combination of biology, medicine, and technology, biomedical engineering involves designing and developing tools for the healthcare industry.
-These could be simple aids like pharmaceutical drugs and prosthetics, or advanced technologies like artificial organs and surgical robots.
+These could be simple aids like pharmaceutical drugs and prosthetics or advanced technologies like artificial organs and surgical robots.

 This job requires you to have a good understanding of a bunch of topics that fall under the subjects of chemistry, physics, mathematics, computer programming, molecular biology, and genetics.

 As a biomedical engineer, you will get to work on building equipment, software, computer systems, and medical devices that can be used in labs and hospitals by health practitioners and patients in need.